JRegimbal/hat-box/_docs/information.md

 As some tools have user interfaces while others are SDKs or APIs, not all possible fields may be used.
 Those in **bold** are not applicable to SDKs or APIs.
 This information includes:

 * *Driving Feature* - What parameter drives the changes in haptic output.
-Either time or event.
+Either time or action.
 * *Effect Localization* - In creating spatially distributed haptic stimuli, how location of the stimuli is determined.
     * Device-centric - Control is leveraged directly over the actuators with no abstraction to spatial location.
     * Location-aware - Location of the actuators or their impact on the end effector is taken into account, allowing some degree of automatic abstraction.